19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Areas of Effect/{AOE} Area of Effect.md

 # Area of Effect (AOE)

 Spells with a designated AOE apply some portion of their spell text to all creatures in the affected area.
-There are three types of area of effect.
-[Auras]({AOE}%20Area%20of%20Effect.md#Auras), [Lines]({AOE}%20Area%20of%20Effect.md#Lines), and Areas.
-Any creature inside an aura or line is referred to as an *Affected Target, Affected Creature, or Affected Object*.
+There are two types of area of effect.
+[Auras]({AOE}%20Area%20of%20Effect.md#Auras) and [Aura](Aura.md).
+Any creature inside an aura or area is referred to as an *Affected Target, Affected Creature, or Affected Object*.
 A target refers to both creatures and objects.

 ## Auras